sjtu-iiot/graphx-webpage/tutorials/codereview/graphOperators.md

 	It realized the function of filter for the vertices restriction.

-3. mask opertor:
+3. `subgraph` operator restricts a graph based on the properties in the graph itself.
+However, `mask` operator can restrict a graph based on the properties in another related graph.

-For example, we might run connected components using the graph with missing vertices and then restrict the answer to the valid subgraph.
+	For example, we can run `connectedComponents` first, and restrict the answer to the valid subgraph.
 	```
 	// Run Connected Components
-	scala> val ccGraph = graph.connectedComponents() // No longer contains missing field
+	scala> val ccGraph = graph.connectedComponents()
-	// Remove missing vertices as well as the edges to connected to them
+	// Remove vertices whose ids are greater than 500,000
 	scala> val validGraph = graph.subgraph(vpred = (id, attr) => id > 500000)
 	// Restrict the answer to the valid subgraph
 	scala> val validCCGraph = ccGraph.mask(validGraph)